 Denny’s Daily Zinger: 5 Key Words From ‘Write Everything Right!’

-Click to enlarge these gray walls of type.
+Gray walls of type.

-Click to enlarge and see how to spice up gray walls of type.
+See how to spice up gray walls of type.

 Avoid gray walls of type. —David Ogilvy

 Today, the communications coin of the realm is the 140-character Tweet.

 Everybody reads tweets—politicians, celebs, kids, seniors, business people, groupies.

 The country’s most popular Tweeter in 2012: Lady Gaga with 19,341,413 followers.